JaneliaSciComp/python-dist-demo/README.md

 A Windows executable is a single file, so it can be added to a GitHub release directly, but it will be smaller (and thus faster to download) if it is compressed to a zipped file, too.
 Right-click on the Windows executable, choose "Send to" and then "Compressed (zipped) folder".

-There seems to be no way to _add_ executables (binaries) to a release that has been published, so be careful to assemble all the pieces of the release before publishing it.
-Releasing executables for multiple platforms at once usually requires using multiple computers, so use the followwing approach:
+Linux executables can be zipped, too, for consistency, but doing so does not seem to make them much smaller.

+To release executables for all platforms at once requires some coordination across multiple computers.
+Here is an approach that works:
 1. On one computer&mdash;say, a macOS system&mdash;start creating the release.
 Follow the directions in the [GitHub documetation on releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository), which involves defining a new tag to be applied to the repository.
 2. Add the zipped macOS executable by dragging it to the draft release's input area labeled, "Attach binaries by dropping them here or selecting them."
 3. Instead of pressing "Publish release", press "Save draft" so it will be available for further editing.